 St Patrick’s Day is an official Irish holiday.
 It celebrates the passing of the patron saint of Ireland.
-But, St. Paddy’s is now celebrated by many countries!
+Today, St. Paddy’s is now celebrated by many countries!
 What will you see?
 A lot of shamrocks, leprechauns and green-tinged beer.
-In the capital of Dublin the festival takes on a whole new meaning.
-Here, Lá Fhéile Pádraig (St Paddy’s in Irish), means parades, concerts and even treasure hunts!
+In the capital city Dublin, the festival takes on a whole new meaning.
+Here, Lá Fhéile Pádraig (St Patrick’s Day in Irish), means parades, concerts and even treasure hunts!

-Keukenhof, is also known as the ‘Garden of Europe’.
+Keukenhof is also known as the ‘Garden of Europe’.
 In the space of eight weeks, more than 500 flower growers and bulb purveyors show off what they have!
 The Keukenhof garden dates back to the 15th century.
-Used to be known as the gardens of the Countess Jacqueline of Bavaria.
+It was previously known as the gardens of the Countess Jacqueline of Bavaria.
 Today it is over 200 hectares and hosts the annual tulip festival.
 Are you a flower enthusiast?
 This is a bucket-list event!

 A daylong festival in the capital of the Netherlands, it celebrates the birthday of King Willem-Alexander.
 Locals, expats and tourists dress in orange from head to toe to honour the royal Dutch family.
 The family visits a different municipality or town each year.
-Over 600 000 to a million people head to Amsterdam for King’s day each year!
-The events usually start the night before King’s day (King’s night).
-They then continue till the eve of King’s day.
-The canals are full of different coloured boats (with party on board) all day or even week long.
-You can make your pick from at least 8 King’s day dance parties in the city centre of Amsterdam!
-King’s day also hosts the biggest flea markets in the world.
+Over 600 000 to a million people head to Amsterdam for King’s Day each year!
+The events usually start the night before King’s Day (King’s Night).
+They then continue till the eve of King’s Day.
+The canals are full of different coloured boats (with parties onboard) all day or even week long.
+You can make your pick from at least 8 King’s Day dance parties in the city centre of Amsterdam!
+King’s Day also hosts the biggest flea markets in the world.
 Everyone, young and old, trade 2nd hand goods out of hand.
-Go here to see more of what’s on on King’s day this year.
+Go here to see more of what’s on during King’s Day in 2021

 The Stars of the White Nights Festival in St Petersburg is one of the most popular musical and cultural events in Russia.
 The festival runs throughout the season of the midnight sun.
 This is when night becomes extended twilight, and is a true extravaganza of the arts!
 You can enjoy music, opera, ballet, film and all sorts of outdoor celebrations.
 One of the festival highlights is the fireworks display!
 It marks the appearance of the Scarlet Sails- a fleet of red-sailed tall ships.
 The Scarlet Sails are inspired by a Russian children’s tale.